frob/frob.github.com/_posts/2016-09-30-a-new-simple-reading-rogue-like.md

 ---
 layout: post
-title: a new simple reading rouge like
+title: a new simple reading rogue like
 date: 2016-09-30
 description: "With everyone's kids being so smart it is a wonder that we don't have machine generated children's book already.
 This sounds like an oversight to me because computers are already raising our kids."
 canonical: